Businesses Forget. We Codify.

 What is a Business Playbook?

 A central, documented source of truth for how a service business operates.
 Every key process, role, standard, decision, and edge case captured in one place that the team actually works from every day.
+By default we deliver it as an Operational Intelligence Hub, a web application built for your business and owned by your business.

 The Playbook is the visible deliverable.
 The underlying asset is Codified Operational Intelligence, the captured judgement and reasoning that makes the Playbook usable, not just present.